-Clubs will be required to submit various charter forms, including the Application to Organize, charter payments, charter member applications, charter club officer information, club information and Club Constitution and Bylaws.
+Clubs will be required to submit various charter forms, including the Application to Organize, charter payments, charter member applications, charter club officer information, club information and Club Constitution.
 The club charter fee is $125 and new members pay a $20 New Member Fee (can be waived for dual, reinstated or transfer members not needing materials), plus $36 to cover the dues for the first six months ($27 for undistricted area clubs).

 Does $125 cover both the charter kit and new member kit?